rajsingh-ksolves/git-practice/README.md

-# git-practice
+#My git practice repository
-This is my repository for practice.
+this is for my practice
+name-raj
+company-ksolves
+purpose-git basics